FJFehr/fjfehr.github.io/README.md

 - Use your editor's outline/symbol view to navigate sections
 - CSS variables at top of style.css for quick theme changes
 - All content stored in YAML - no code changes needed for updates

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**TL;DR:**
+- ✅ Free to use as a template for your own website
+- ✅ Code, design, and structure are open source
+- ❌ Personal content (bio, photos, blog posts, publications) is NOT included
+- 🔄 You MUST replace all content in `content/` with your own

+The template is designed to make this easy - just edit the YAML files and swap in your content!